Cardozo Luna: Education

 Cardozo is a member of the Philippine Military Academy "Makabayan" Class of 1975, graduated number 6 in a class of 91.
 Prior to his admission to PMA as a cadet, Cardozo Luna entered Mapúa Institute of Technology taking up Civil Engineering.
 While already in the service, he pursued post-graduate courses in the Philippines and the United States.
-He graduated with Masters in Economics Development from the University of the Philippines.
+He graduated with Masters in Economics Development from the University of the Philippines Diliman.
 He also obtained his second graduate degree of Master of Arts in Economics Planning and poised to complete his Doctoral Degree in Regional Economics at the prestigious Ivy League business school of the University of Pennsylvania.
 He is a member of the prestigious Wharton-Penn Club of the Philippines.
 He is also a Defense Diplomacy Fellow in Cranfield University in the United Kingdom.

 Other than being touted as an academic giant in the military, Cardozo also excelled in his military education and training record.
 He attained top honors when he took the PC Officers Basic Course, PC Officers Advance Course (August 1988), and the AFP Command and General Staff Course and the Joint Command and Staff Course in April 1995 at the Armed Forces of the Philippines Command and General Staff College.